GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 ### Excersice 4
 Follow the steps in excersice 2 to install the [*cartogram3*](https://plugins.qgis.org/plugins/cartogram3/) plugin.
-Use the World Heritage in Danger file to calculate a cartoram.
-Generate a carrtogram with the iterator 5, 10 and 15.
+Use the World Heritage in Danger file to calculate a cartogram.
+Generate a cartogram with the iterator 5, 10 and 15.

 #### a) What's the advantages and challenges of the iterator?
 #### b) Which continent show the most World Heritage in danger?